Category

 Result

-The co-creation sessions with youth, seniors, and families in two Rotterdam neighbourhoods engaged residents as active co-thinkers.
 Together, we explored their everyday mobility experiences and challenges.
 We collaboratively shaped future visions for more inclusive and accessible neighbourhoods.

 Expo set-up